cloudmesh-community/hid-sp18-704/project-report/report.md

 for care and prevention as well as strides in researching effective treatments

-## Advantages of Big Data analytics in healthcare
+## Advantages of Big Data Analytics in Healthcare

 The healthcare industry's data is set to grow dramatically and shows no signs for slowing soon.
 What does this mean for the industry though?
 In